skiselev/easy_z80/README.md

 ### BIOS and OS

-The current plan is to use [RomWBW](https://github.com/wwarthen/RomWBW), which includes BIOS and CP/M-80 2.2, Z-System.
+Easy Z80 is supported by [RomWBW](https://github.com/wwarthen/RomWBW) [v2.9.1](https://github.com/wwarthen/RomWBW/releases/tag/v2.9.1) and later.
+RomWBW includes BIOS, CP/M-80 2.2, Z-System, and a collection of utilities.
 It also should be possible to run [FUZIX](https://github.com/EtchedPixels/FUZIX) on this board.

 ### SPLD Fuse Map